overlookmotel/google-drive-uploader/README.md

 MIME Type of file.
 Optional.
 If not provided, Google Drive will choose based on file content/file name.

+#### `getFinal`

+By default, `upload()` will check the size and MD5 hash of final file against Google Drive's API after transfer, to ensure no corruption in transfer.

+You can disable this check with `getFinal: false`.

+You can alternatively provide your own function to get the final file details.
+The function will be called with arguments `(id, auth, log)` and must return an object of form `{size, md5, mimeType}` (`mimeType` is optional).

 #### `progress`

 Callback for progress reporting.
 Optional.